-It is the desire of NJPA to meet our Members’ procurement requirements, but it is ultimately our Members’ responsibility to interpret local purchasing laws to determine their own ability to access and participate with NJPA contracts.
-Our request for proposal (RFP) process is continuously being refined to meet the changing needs of our Members.
-The desired result is a national, competitively bid procurement and contract process that is not only valued by Members but meets or exceeds local requirements—offering exceptional products and services from nationally acclaimed Vendors.
+It is the desire of NJPA to meet our members’ procurement requirements, but it is ultimately our members’ responsibility to interpret local purchasing laws to determine their own ability to access and participate with NJPA contracts.
+Our request for proposal (RFP) process is continuously being refined to meet the changing needs of our members.
+The desired result is a national, competitively solicited procurement and contract process that is not only valued by members but meets or exceeds local requirements—offering exceptional products and services from nationally acclaimed vendors.

 Constant research helps us develop the best approach for each offering.
 Some industries lend themselves to a manufacturer’s response because that manufacturer provides a complete industry solution through their authorized dealers.
 Other industries lend themselves to a distributor response because they are able to provide the most complete industry solutions through the large number of manufacturers they represent.

-3) REQUESTING PERMISSION FROM THE NJPA BOARD OF DIRECTORS
+3) REQUEST PERMISSION FROM THE NJPA BOARD OF DIRECTORS

-After establishing the existence of both a viable need and a viable NJPA style solution to that need, permission from the NJPA Board of Directors is sought and must be granted to officially begin the development of the solicitation and overall procurement process.
+After establishing the existence of both a viable need and a viable NJPA style solution, permission from the publicly elected NJPA Board of Directors is sought and must be granted to officially begin the development of the solicitation and overall procurement process.

 Our solicitation document is our cornerstone of cooperative contract purchasing.
 The consistency of that solicitation document, its response forms and evaluation criteria are some of our greatest assets.
 NJPA advertises each RFP:

-Evaluation begins at the bid opening by determining the “responsiveness” of each bid.
+Evaluation begins at the proposal opening by determining the “responsiveness” of each proposal.
 “Level One Responsiveness” includes:

 - Timely submission